valsson-group/chem6010-spring2025/README.md

 In this exam, you should perform two tasks related to data series analysis.

-You should return your analysis in the form of a well-annotated Jupyter notebook (I recommend using [markdown](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html) to add formatted text) or in the format a report.
+You should return your analysis in the form of a well-annotated Jupyter notebook (I recommend using [markdown](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html) to add formatted text) or in the format of a report.

 You must also submit all the codes and Juypter notebooks you use in your analysis.
 They should be given to me in such a form that I can run through the analysis myself and reproduce the results.